 Experience and Qualifications

-- Degree and/or training in Communications, Digital Marketing or a related field
+- Degree in Communications, Public Relations, Marketing, or other related fields

 - A commitment to gender equality, youth inclusion, and international volunteering